 The Basics of Let it Ride

 Let it Ride is a famous poker variation of the 5-card stud game.
 Played using a classic 52-card deck shuffled randomly, it was first introduced to casinos back in 1993 by ShuffleMaster Gaming, a company known for its machines that perform auto-shuffling of cards.
-It can be played by up to seven players at once, on a table which bears a strong resemblance to that used in blackjack.
-The game runs more slowly than games of blackjack, but offers players the chance to win very high pay-outs, which has made it very popular at Platinum play casino and online.
+It can be played by up to seven players at once, on a table that bears a strong resemblance to that used in blackjack.
+The game runs more slowly than games of blackjack but offers players the chance to win very high payouts, which has made it very popular at Platinum play casino and online.